nehayadav7295/Portland-smell-problem-analysis/README.md

 * Luke Truman (Sierra Club's Maine Chapter)
   * Luke has experience in data mapping, and working on projects with college students.
   * He has been invested in this problem of Portland/South Portland air quality for some time.
-* Link -- ME DEP weather stations
-  * located at air-sampling sites in Portland and South Portland
-  * many stations, only a portion of them are online
-  * look at numbers 3-7 (there's info on how to do that under the link in the email)
-  * these were installed sometime in 2020 (that's when ME DEP started monitoring South Portland in particular)
-* Oil terminals -- all data is in paper form
-  * from ME DEP -- not ready yet -- these are faxed paper copies
-  * When barges come into the Portland terminal to deliver or pick up oil -- they have to give DEP notice
-  * Do odor complates link up with those events
-  * Portland Pipeline -- not operating
-  * Sprague and Global
-  * Paper copies  no later than Friday (maybe Wednesday)

 ---